ParkinsonLab/Metatranscriptome-Workshop/README.md

 7. Classify reads to known taxonomic groups and visualize the taxonomic composition of your dataset.
 9. Assemble the reads into contigs to improve annotation quality.
 10. Annotate reads to known genes.
-11. Map identified genes to a "system" dataset for network visualization - here a protein-protein interaction map based on E. coli proteins.
+11. Map identified genes to the swiss-prot database to identify enzyme function
 12. Generate normalized expression values associated with each gene.
-13. Visualize the results using an E. coli map of protein-protein interactions as a scaffold in Cytoscape.
+13. Visualize the results using an KEGG metabolic pathways as a scaffold in Cytoscape.

 The whole metatranscriptomic pipeline includes existing bioinformatic tools and a series of Python scripts that handle file format conversion and output parsing.
 We will go through these steps to illustrate the complexity of the process and the underlying tools and scripts.